This privacy notice was last updated on the 1st January 2021.

 If you send us your CV we may keep it for a period of one year.

-The GDPR states (in Article 6(1)(f)) that we can process your data where it is necessary for the purposes of the legitimate interests pursued by us except where such interests are overridden by your interests or fundamental rights or freedoms.
+The UK GDPR states (in Article 6(1)(f)) that we can process your data where it is necessary for the purposes of the legitimate interests pursued by us except where such interests are overridden by your interests or fundamental rights or freedoms.
 Sammy Margo Physiotherapy think it's reasonable to expect that if we have had a professional relationship with you or you have contacted us about a job or we have been given your name as an emergency contact or as a referee, you are happy for us to use your personal data to contact you for a relevant reason.
 If you don’t want any further contact with us you can ask us to stop by contacting us using the details at the end of this Privacy Notice.

 We are committed to ensuring that your information is protected.
 In order to prevent unauthorised access or disclosure, we have put in place technical and organisational measures to safeguard the information we collect.
 Our servers are secured in our offices or in highly secure locations within the EEA.